 To assist University of Utah clinical investigators and staff members in meeting this requirement, the following resources are available:

-- Many GCP training options are offered beyond the CITI GCP module and the RATS program.
+- Many GCP training options are offered beyond the CITI GCP module.
 Such training options will be accepted by the IRB, so long as the training program covers all of ICH E6 and issues a training completion certificate.

 - ERICA now has the capacity to track GCP training.
 For those who complete the training, ERICA will display a ‘G’ next to the names of investigators and staff listed on the Contacts and Title page of an IRB application.
 GCP training completion certificates must be sent to firstname.lastname@example.org to be tracked in ERICA.